jpainam/scene_recognition_pytorch/README.md

 * <a href="http://www-vpu.eps.uam.es/publications/SemanticAwareSceneRecognition/SUN397.zip">SUN397</a>

-The attributes are annotated at the image level, thus each `annotations` file contains
+The attributes are annotated at the image level, thus each `annotation` file contains

 ```
 dict() --> dict_keys([images, categories, attributes, labels])